jocafernanro/windbnb/README.md

 ## Project

-This is a airbnb clone made with vue, Vuex, and tailwindcss.
+This is an airbnb clone made with vue, Vuex, and tailwindcss.
 Check it on live here: https://windbnb-airbnb-clone.josematico.com/

 ## Project setup